length

 Meals: B, L

-You’ll reach today’s high point, which is a saddle of 670m, before descending down towards the impressive Yarram hikers camp tucked in a gully.
-After this, the trail descends more steeply before ending on an undulating trail section of a few km to reach the intersection and your endpoint at Yarram Gap road.
+You will shuttle to the start of today’s walk at Jimmy Creek Road (having left your car at Yarram Gap Road).
+There is a gentle uphill of 2km, which becomes steeper as you ascend further up the trail.
+You’ll reach today’s high point, which is a saddle of 670m, before descending towards the impressive Yarram Hikers Camp tucked away in a gully.
+After this, the trail descends more steeply before ending on an undulating trail section of a few kilometres to reach the intersection and your endpoint at Yarram Gap Road.

 Overnight: Dunkeld